Live in Sanremo

 Sam Woodyard – drums

-Johnny Hodges born in Cambridge, Massachusetts in 1906 and grew up in Boston where he developed his talents as a pianist a began playing of private house parties.
+Johnny Hodges was born in Cambridge, Massachusetts in 1906 and grew up in Boston where he developed his talents as a pianist a began playing at private house parties.

 After he started on soprano saxophone he got an opportunity to meet and play for Sidney Bechet when he was fourteen.